List of DC Comics characters: A: Automan

+Ethan Avery

+DC introduced a new version of the character Damage as part of its "The New Age of DC Heroes" promotion in the form of US army recruit Elvis Ethan Avery He was turned into "a living weapon of mass destruction" through the Damage Project, giving him the ability to transform into a monstrous form with immense strength and durability for one hour at a time.
+After breaking free from his confinement following a mission against the Modoran Separatist Army, Damage rampages in Atlanta, Georgia before going into hiding.

+After waking up in a homeless shelter, Ethan sees the news about Damage and goes outside to calm himself down.
+He is tracked down by Task Force XL, who have orders to capture him.
+When Ethan tries to talk them out of attacking, Parasite begins draining his life force, only to collapse after absorbing too much energy.
+Ethan suddenly transforms into Damage and attacks Task Force XL.
+After defeating Task Force XL, Damage is confronted by Wonder Woman, who advises Task Force XL to step aside and let her deal with Damage.

+Wonder Woman fights Damage and uses her magic lasso on him, learning that he is actually a human.
+After breaking free, Damage throws Wonder Woman into a tree and escapes.
+Wonder Woman later informs the Justice League about her fight with Damage.
+Batman promises to continue to investigate the origin of Damage.
+The next morning, Ethan is at a coffee shop, where he sees the news about Damage.
+Ethan decides to leave the city.

+Ethan Avery in other media

+Ethan Avery appears in My Adventures with Superman, voiced by Jason Marnocha.
+This version is an agent of Task Force X whose abilities are derived from cybernetic Kryptonian arms.

 Aya

-Aya is a superhero appearing in American comic books published by DC Comics.
-She first appeared in the Green Lantern: The Animated Series episode "Beware My Power" (2011), voiced by Grey DeLisle.
+Aya is a character appearing in American comic books published by DC Comics.
+She was originally created for Green Lantern: The Animated Series, where she was voiced by Grey DeLisle.
 Aya is an artificial intelligence created by Scar as an empathetic alternative to the Manhunters before becoming sentient after Scar infused her with a fragment of Ion.
 However, this caused Aya to rebel against her, so Scar wiped her memories and installed her in the Interceptor spacecraft.
 In the present, Aya forms a physical body to assist the Interceptors passengers Hal Jordan, Kilowog, and Razer and enters a relationship with Razer.
 After Razer rejects her, Aya attempts to remake the universe to eliminate the emotional spectrum before coming to her senses and sacrificing herself to stop the Manhunters.

-Before her debut in the series, Aya appeared in the main comics continuity in Green Lantern (vol. 4) #65 (2011), filling a similar role but lacking a body.
-Aya gains a physical body in the sixth volume of Green Lantern (2025), appearing identical to her animated counterpart.
+Before her debut in the series, Aya appeared in the main comics continuity in Green Lantern vol. 4 #65 (2011), filling a similar role but lacking a body.
+Aya gains a physical body in the series Green Lantern vol. 7 #24 (2025), appearing identical to her animated counterpart.